 Your gallery’s email nurture sequence should be designed to overcome those apprehensions and build rapport.
 Keep your emails short with a relaxed tone.
 Each email should offer an opportunity to either contact the gallery, respond to a survey or click to your website to learn more on a topic.
 This increases the value to your readers and enables you to track success and better understand what kinds of calls-to-action are resonating the most.

-This is a long-term strategy for your gallery to cultivate relationships for future sales.
+This is a long-term strategy for your gallery to cultivate relationships for future sales with your mailing list subscribers.
 The intension is not to sell immediately.
 Remember the first date analogy and be creative with the kind information you share in your sequence.

 Do you have questions about implementing this strategy for your art gallery?
 Ask me in the comments below.